harrietty/harrietryder.co.uk/src/blog/rspec-1.md

 ---
-title: 'How does RSpec work?
-Part 1: Blocks and Contexts'
+title: "How does RSpec work?
+Part 1: Blocks and Contexts"
 date: 2019-02-16
 tags: [code, howto, technical, tutorial, ruby, rspec]
 description: When I'm learning a new language, or trying to learn it more deeply, I love reimplementing common libraries.
 In this post, I take a look at RSpec, a library whose workings appear to make no sense, in an attempt to get to grips with Metaprogramming in Ruby!
+category: fundamentals
+technical: true
 ---

 ![](rubies.jpg)